SutcuKutay/Popup-Table-Design/README.md

 # Popup-Table-Design
-Popup Table Design with using HTML, CSS and JavaScript.
+Popup Table Design using HTML, CSS and JavaScript.